Guinea-Bissau Creole

 Guinea-Bissau Creole, also known as Kiriol or Crioulo, is a creole language whose lexicon derives mostly from Portuguese.
 It is spoken in Guinea Bissau, Senegal and The Gambia.
 It is also called by its native speakers as guinensi, kriyol, or portuguis.

 Guinea-Bissau Creole is spoken as a native tongue by 250,000 Bissau-Guineans and as a second language by 1,000,000.

 A variant of Guinea-Bissau Creole is also spoken in southern Senegal, mainly in the region of Casamance, a former Portuguese colony, which is known as Portuguis Creole or Casamance Creole.
 Creole is the majority language of the inhabitants of the Casamance region and is used as a language of commerce.

 Standard Portuguese is the official language of Guinea-Bissau, but Guinea-Bissau Creole is the language of trade, informal literature and entertainment.
 It is not used in either news media, parliament, public services or educational programming.

 History

-The creole languages of Upper Guinea are the oldest-known creoles whose lexicons derive heavily from Portuguese.
-They first appeared around Portuguese settlements established along the northwest coast of Africa; Guinea-Bissau Creole was among these Portuguese-lexified creoles to have emerged.
-Portuguese merchants and settlers started to mix with locals almost immediately.
-A small body of settlers called lançados ("the thrown out ones"), contributed to the spread of the Portuguese language and influence by being intermediaries between the Portuguese and natives.
+The creoles of Upper Guinea are among the oldest attested Portuguese-based creoles.
+Their origins lie in the context of the first Portuguese settlements along the coasts of Northwest Africa, beginning in the 15th century.
+Guinea-Bissau Creole, in particular, derives from the creole initially formed on the island of Santiago, in Cape Verde, before undergoing a process of diffusion to the African continent.
+This expansion resulted from the mobility and social interactions of various Cape Verdean groups: the "lançados" —people of mixed race or descendants of Portuguese who settled outside colonial control—as well as traders, artisans, and administrative employees from Cape Verde, whose presence was crucial in the region's economic and political landscape.
+Through their exchanges, marriage alliances, and roles as linguistic and cultural intermediaries, these actors contributed to the lasting establishment and stabilization of the creole in local societies.
+These historical and sociolinguistic dynamics have thus laid the foundations of contemporary Bissau-Guinean Creole.

 There are three main varieties of this creole in Guinea-Bissau and Senegal: Bissau and Bolama, Bafata, and Cacheu–Ziguinchor.

 The creole's substrate language is the language of the local peoples: Mandingas, Manjacos, Pepéis and others, but most of the lexicon (around 80%) comes from Portuguese.